weathermaker/bundyfx.github.io/_posts/2016-11-26-getting-to-know-consul.md

 ```

-Once this has downloaded the required images and spun containers up you should be able to hit `localhost:8500` to see the Consul web UI or localhost:80 to see the requests being served to and responded by different Node.js containers, maintaining sticky sessions.
+Once this has downloaded the required images and spun containers up you should be able to hit `localhost:8500` to see the Consul web UI or `localhost:80` to see the requests being served to and responded by different Node.js containers, maintaining sticky sessions.

 ![Output](/img/posts/2016-11-26-getting-to-know-consul/7.png)

-These Services were started and bootstrapped to essentially do a `consul join` and connect with the consul cluster.
+These Services were started and bootstrapped to essentially do a `consul join` and connect with the Consul cluster.
 Once joined they can be queried by other services requiring there needs.

 To destroy the composition and remove all the containers you can run `docker-compose down`